revolist/revogrid-docs/blog/top-5-react-datagrid-libraries-2026.md

 [Syncfusion React Spreadsheet](https://www.syncfusion.com/spreadsheet-editor-sdk/react-spreadsheet-editor) is also worth reviewing if your team already uses Syncfusion or wants a broader UI suite.
 It belongs more to the “commercial component suite” category than the focused spreadsheet-grid category, so it did not make the top five here.

-## How to choose the right React spreadsheet library
+## How to choose the right React data grid library

 Before choosing a library, answer these questions honestly.

-### 1. Are you building a spreadsheet product or a product with spreadsheet-like screens?
+### 1. Are you building a spreadsheet product or a product with editable data screens?

 If the spreadsheet is the product, consider SpreadJS, Jspreadsheet, or Handsontable.

-If the spreadsheet is part of a larger SaaS workflow, consider RevoGrid or AG Grid.
+If the editable grid is part of a larger SaaS workflow, consider RevoGrid or AG Grid.

 ### 2. Do you need formulas?